Overview

 Spree::Config[:always_include_confirm_step] = true

-2. conditionally for specific orders by overriding the confirmation_required? method in Spree::Order, eg.
+2. conditionally for specific orders by overriding the confirmation_required? method in Spree::Order with a decorator, eg.

 module Spree